Table of Contents[Hide][Show]

 While the term “healthy junk food” is confusing, in practice it’s simply opting for eating healthier foods as a snack.
 Here are a few examples:

 - Burger patties on lettuce instead of a Big Mac

 - Sweet potato fries instead of the regular French fries

 There are even products called vegan junk food.
 A good option is a bag of kale chips over a tube of Pringles.

-These choices can still have a good amount of sodium and even carbs.
+These healthy snack options can still have a good amount of sodium and even carbs.
 However, they’re less likely to have additives, preservatives, and artificial sugars.

-If you want to quit being a junk food junkie cold turkey, you can join the no-junk-food challenge.
+If you want to stop eating junk food cold turkey, you can join the no-junk-food challenge.
 The concept is simple: avoid anything junk for 21 to 30 days.